heiniglab/plaque-atlas-mapping/README.md

 ```

 Note: Because it contains a large number of cells (37k), the normalization step will take some time.
 You will also need a Nvidia GPU (CUDA) to run the script.

+### Other options

+Alternatively, we provide a Docker image with all packages installed and files downloaded at: [https://github.com/matmu/plaque-atlas-mapping_docker](https://github.com/matmu/plaque-atlas-mapping_docker). (we are currently updating it to the new version)

+We also offer a fully automated solution in an interactive web framework at: [https://www.archmap.bio/#/genemapper/create](https://www.archmap.bio/#/genemapper/create) (we are currently updating it to the new version)